 He’d grown up in Bakersfield, California, where his dad owned a temporary services business.
 Our entrepreneurial upbringings left us with a lot in common.
 As a computer engineering graduate from Chico State College in Chico, California, John had developed a solid grasp of the foundations and a practical appreciation of the value of simplicity.

 Before my move, Audrey MacLean mentioned that this John fellow could give me a flying tour around the area.
-She knew Betsy, my wife, and I were living in a cabin in rural Georgia.
+She knew that Betsy, my wife, and I were living in a cabin in rural Georgia.
 She thought I might want to scope out a more secluded place to move than the valley... if I was comfortable in small planes.
 Ha!
 Truth be told, I was fed up with 70-minute commutes each way and we’d already decided to look in Palo Alto.

 But there was no way I was going to turn down an opportunity to fly.
 That’s how I found myself riding in a pickup truck south on CA 101 to the Embarcadero Road exit, headed for the bay.
-The Palo Alto Airport was a twenty-five hundred foot asphalt strip almost at the water’s edge with 500 airplanes parked next to it.
-And that didn’t count what was in the hangers.
+The Palo Alto Airport was a twenty-five hundred feet asphalt strip almost at the water’s edge with 500 airplanes parked next to it.
+And that didn’t count what was in the hangars.

 I climbed out of the truck and into the breeze.
 The cooler bay water gave the airport an almost permanent crosswind.
 It was refreshing, a tiny bit salty, cool, and left me with an anticipation I only feel when I’m about to do something flying-related.

 I didn’t have my pilot’s license yet.
 My first three hours of flight training was interrupted by college, marriage, and then computers.
 John was entrepreneurial even in high school and earned enough to take lessons and buy the plane while only in college.

 To this day, I still have some flying books he gave me.
 They have his old Chico address scrawled inside the front cover.